cleterrier/pypline/README.md

 https://www.biorxiv.org/content/10.64898/2026.03.27.714864v1

 ## What is pypline
-A pipeline for spectral demixing SMLM adapted for two-camera setups (like the Abbelight SAFe360).
+A pipeline for spectral demixing 3D-SMLM adapted for two-camera setups (like the Abbelight SAFe360).

 You need to have PSF calibration files prepared (either from SMAP or ui-PSF).
 Then for every pair of image stacks (obtained from the two cameras) inside a folder, it automates the following steps:
 1. Fitting of each side (R and T) independently using spline fitting from the PSF calibrations.